Napcoware

 Teacup and Saucer, Napcoware, Iridescent, Yellow, Vintage

-• Details: This is an absolutely gorgeous teacup with its matching saucer.
-It is Japanese porcelain with pale yellow and white bands, covered in filigree gold florals.
-Both pieces have gold rims and the cup has gold accents on the handle and foot.
-What's most unique about this teacup is the iridescent finish (lusterware) on the inside of the cup, it swirls with bands of pink, blue green and yellow as you view it, a most beautiful and unique effect.
-Both pieces retain their original stickers on the bottom which reads: "Napcoware Import Japan" it also has a gold stamped number, we're guessing it's the pattern number: "C-7215" .
-Gorgeous gift for a teacup collector, we can tell you this one is very RARE find, not frequently found.
-A true delight to drink out of this cup.
+- Details: This is an absolutely gorgeous teacup with its matching saucer.
+It is pale yellow and white bands, covered in gilded filigree florals.
+Both pieces have gold rims and the cup has gold accents on the handle and base, all in fine Japanese porcelain.
+What's most unique about this teacup is the iridescent finish (lusterware) on the inside of the cup, with swirls of pink, blue green and yellow, it gives a most beautiful effect.
+Both pieces retain their original stickers on the bottom which reads: "Napcoware Import Japan" and a gold stamped number, "C-7215", most likely the pattern number.
+Gorgeous gift for a teacup collector, we can tell you this one is very RARE find, not easy to find.
+A true delight as a gift or to display too.

 National Potteries Corporation, (Napco), was founded in Bedford, Ohio, in 1938 by Irwin Garber, David Rein and Mr. Payner.
 They originally produced their own porcelain and glass but after World War II, Napco started importing collectible ceramic novelty items from Japan.
 Those items so loved and collected today include: ceramic planters, decorative glass, novelty figurines and their ever famous Head Vases.
 This helped Napco grow very fast in the 50's and 60's.
 However, during the 1960's Napco faced hard competition from Lefton, Enesco, as well as from one of their own, Irwin Garber.
 Irwin left Napco to start International Art Ware Corp (Inarco), which also imported glass and ceramics from Japan, including the head vases that had been so popular for Napco.
 Like most importers at the time, due to competition, Napco started importing from China as well.
 In 1986, Napco purchased Inarco and moved the company headquarters to Jacksonville, Florida where they remain today.
 Napco used a wide array of marks-some transfer marks and some paper labels.
 The paper labels feature various wording, such as: “A Napco Collection,” “Napco originals by Giftware,” “National Potteries Co., Cleveland, OH, Made in Japan,” and “Napcoware”.
 With over 70 years of industry history as a prolific distributor during the 20th century, they continue into the 21st century providing exclusively designed products with exceptional quality.